- From Ridge to Reef

 - Serve as human resources director and implement personnel policies and procedures;

-- Communicate and interpret HR compliance regulations, and ensure that employees are in compliance with regulations, policies and procedures, practices and laws;
+- Communicate and interpret compliance regulations and internal policy and procedures; ensure employees are in compliance with regulations, policies and procedures; proactively ensure that the organization is up to date on and in compliance with HR practices and laws;

 - Ensure effective work flow and operational consistency; oversee staff and program work plan and budget development;

-- Assist employees with human resources issues and inquires and with any conflict resolution;
+- Assist employees with human resources issues and inquiries and with conflict resolution;

 - Conduct employee, volunteer and intern orientations

-- Strong operational nonprofit experience, and ideally has worked 3-4 years in a management role in a socially-responsible, international organization
+- Proof of strong operational experience a must, and ideally has worked 3-4 years in a management role in a socially-responsible, international, and multi-site non-profit organization

 - Financial management experience